 UTI in cats is linked to Feline Lower Urinary Tract Disease, or FLUTD.
 This is a catchall term that describes any number of different UTI’s.
 These impact upon your cat’s bladder and/or urethra.

 A UTI can prevent your cat from emptying their bladder appropriately.
 This will be frustrating and painful for your pet.
 If left untreated, however, your cat’s urethra could become blocked.
 The urethra is the tube that connects the bladder to the exterior of your cat’s body.
 This is prevalent in male cats.

 If the urethra is blocked, your cat will be unable to eliminate through urine.
-If this is the case, your pet will be unable to flush toxins from their body.
+If this is the case, your pet will be unable to flush toxins from its body.
 This is every bit as dangerous as it sounds.

 Some cats are also prone to Feline Upper Urinary Tract Disease.
 This condition is also known as Pyelonephritis.
 The symptoms of Pyelonephritis are virtually identical to FLUTD.
 The consequences are potentially much more dangerous, however.